-He also humanizes his characters through the use of flashbacks (Jesus building a table, Mary picking up a young Jesus when he falls) and asides (Pontius Pilate’s talks with his wife, her giving a set of cloths to Mary).
+He also humanizes his characters through the use of flashbacks (Jesus building a table, Mary picking up a young Jesus when he falls) and asides (Pontius Pilate’s talks with his wife, her giving some cloths to Mary).
 Many of these are Gibson’s own, non-Biblical material, though for the most part they are fairly “neutral” and don’t compromise the Biblical message.

 The Jesus presented in the film is a visionary dreamer, with a wonderful secret to share, a man full of hope for humanity, in spite of the slowness of his puzzled disciples to understand.
 He is shown to be fully aware of the things he would suffer, teaching them in advance to his disciples, which brings a sense of purpose and meaning to their seemingly senseless brutality.

-Less clearly present was a sense of royal authority or divinity to Jesus, of the supernatural dignity that led one of the soldiers at the cross to say the words, curiously omitted from the film, “Truly, this was the Son of God” (Matt.
+Less clearly present was a sense of royal authority or divinity to Jesus, of the kind that led one of the soldiers at the cross to say the words, curiously omitted from the film, “Truly, this was the Son of God” (Matt.
 27:54).
 Surely some such larger-than-life presence captured the attention and the affection of the masses and convinced them that Jesus might be the Messiah.
-The brief resurrection scene, too, failed to establish a sense of authority, or divinity, to Jesus.
-Based on this movie alone, it would be hard to understand why the disciples came to the radical conclusion that Jesus was God in the flesh, rather than merely a representative of God.
+The brief resurrection scene, too, failed to establish a sense of authority or divinity to Jesus.
+Based on the movie alone, it would be hard to understand why the disciples came to the radical conclusion that Jesus was God in the flesh, rather than merely a representative of God.

 “The Passion” and the Bible

-The “Hollywood liberties” taken by Gibson did not, for the most part, detract from the film.
-But for those seeking the truth behind the movie, it's important to mention how it differs from the Bible and the facts of history.
+The artistic liberties taken by Gibson with the Biblical story did not, for the most part, detract from the film.
+But for those seeking the truth behind the movie, it’s important to mention how it differs from the Bible and the facts of history.

 Though Gibson is innovative in some areas, he is tradition-bound in others.
-For example, Jesus carries the entire cross, while the thieves carry only the cross-bar.
+For example, Jesus carries the entire cross, while the thieves carry only the crossbeam (known in Latin as the patibulum).
 This is the same compromise between Christian tradition and history found in the movie Ben-Hur.
 But it was only centuries later, long after the time of Jesus, that Christian art began to show Jesus carrying the whole cross.
-History tells us that in Roman times, the cross-bar alone was carried.
+History tells us that in Roman times, the crossbeam alone was carried.

 Similarly, Jesus is pierced in the palm of the hand and the sole of the feet, rather than in the wrists and ankles as indicated by archeological evidence and physical studies.
 The cross is high above the ground, as in traditional Christian art, rather than low to the ground as the original would almost certainly have been.
 In the Last Supper, Jesus and the disciples sit at a low table, in an arrangement like that of Leonardo da Vinci’s Last Supper, rather than reclining at the meal, as stated in the New Testament.
 These are minor criticisms, but it would have been nice to see more recent scholarship reflected in the film.

 Other discrepancies are harder to account for.
 The selection of Aramaic and Latin for the dialogue is odd.
-While Latin may have been spoken between Pontius Pilate and his wife, Greek was undoubtedly the language of communication between the Romans and their Eastern subjects, including the Jews.
+While Latin may have been spoken between Pontius Pilate and his wife, Greek was undoubtedly the language of communication between the Romans and their Eastern subjects, including the Jewish people.
 Greek was also likely used as the lingua franca among the Roman armies themselves in the Eastern provinces.
-As for the Jews, recent discoveries in Israel such as the Dead Sea Scrolls, building inscriptions, and coins strongly support that Hebrew was the language spoken among them, not Aramaic (though many in the scholarly community still cling to the older view).
+As for the Jewish people, recent discoveries in Israel such as the Dead Sea Scrolls, building inscriptions, and coins strongly indicate that Hebrew was the language spoken among them, not Aramaic, despite the continued popularity of Aramaic among many in the scholarly community.

-In the Bible, the questioning by the high priest is a secretive, closed-door event.
-The closest Peter can get is an adjoining courtyard, where a fire is burning, and where he denies Jesus (Luke 22:55-57).
+In the Bible, the questioning by the high priest was a secretive, closed-door event.
+The closest Peter could get was an adjoining courtyard, where a fire was burning, and where he denied Jesus (Luke 22:55-57).
 But in the movie, inexplicably, Peter, John, and the two Marys join other members of the public in the same room where Jesus is being questioned.
 (The Bible says nothing of the two Marys being present at this event.)

-As with most other Jesus movies, and many would argue, the Bible itself, Pontius Pilate is given a most sympathetic reading.
-He agrees to Jesus’ execution in spite of deep misgivings, and only because of political necessity.
-But history describes Pilate quite differently, as bearing a deep animosity against the Jewish people, and treating them with great disrespect (the writings of Philo and Josephus).
-These historical insights favor a radically different interpretation of Pilate’s actions: he was in fact mocking the Jewish leadership throughout Jesus’ trial.
+As with most other Jesus movies, and some would argue the Bible itself, Pontius Pilate is given a most sympathetic reading.
+He agrees to Jesus’ execution in spite of deep misgivings and only because of political necessity.
+But history describes Pilate quite differently, as bearing a deep animosity against the Jewish people and treating them with great disrespect (in the writings of Philo and Josephus).
+These historical insights favor a radically different interpretation of Pilate’s actions: that he was in fact mocking the Jewish leadership throughout Jesus’ trial.
 Pilate appears sympathetic to Jesus only by contrast to his hatred of the Jewish leadership.
-When he addressed Jesus as King of the Jews (Mark 15:9) and had this title inscribed on the plaque hung above Jesus’ head on the cross, it was with a mocking snarl on his lips (John 19:19).* The Roman soldiers were only following his lead when they dressed Jesus as a king, and beat him and spat on him (Matt.
+When he addressed Jesus as King of the Jews and then had this title inscribed on the plaque above Jesus’ head on the cross, it was with a mocking snarl on his lips (Mark 15:9, John 19:19).* The Roman soldiers were only following his lead when they dressed Jesus as a king and beat him and spat on him (Matt.
 27:28-31).
 The fact that Pilate presented Jesus in this same “kingly” apparel to the crowd, thereby consenting to their mockery (John 19:5), strongly supports this interpretation.**

-* These plaques, announcing the name of the criminal and the crime, were worn by all who were led to crucifixion.
+* This kind of plaque, announcing the name of the criminal and the crime, was worn by all who were being led to crucifixion.